victorcana/PANAS/README.md

 # PANAS
-## Pipeline for the Analysis of Nonsynonymous And Synonymous
+## Pipeline for the Analysis of Nonsynonymous And Synonymous substituions
 PANAS v.1 is a pipeline built for Linux.